Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 US Department of Justice - Elder Justice Initiative

 National Resource Center on Domestic Violence: Preventing and Responding to Domestic and Sexual Violence in Later Life

-Call the Aging and Disability Resource Center (ADRC) if you have a concern about possible abuse, neglect or financial exploitation of a vulnerable adult.
-The ADRC can be reached at 1-800-223-9074.
+Call 1-888-277-4302 (1-888-APS-4302) or use the Adult Protective Services Online Submission Form if you have a concern about possible abuse, neglect or financial exploitation of a vulnerable adult.

 For Delaware Relay services, dial 711.